caltechlibrary/irdmtools/rdmds2citations.1.md

 : works from a key list, one per line.
 Maybe file or standard input (use filename as "-")

 -prefix
 : Applies a prefix before the provided key when saving a record.
-E.g. `-prefix caltechauthors"
+E.g. `-prefix authors" will prefix keys with "authors:"

 -host
 : Set the hostname of base url to for reference records (e.g. authors.library.caltech.edu).
 Can also be set via the environment as RDM_URL.